Rene Lopez (musician): Biography

 At the most basic level, what struck Rene as a kid standing stage side at his father's shows was how those slinky salsa rhythms made people's body's move.
 That musician to audience relationship was about rhythm.
 Throughout his musical journey, first through exploring metal drumming, then funk, jazz, and a myriad of Latin styles, that rhythm connection would be central.
 Rene's artistry has matured into an aesthetic he's come to refer to as E.L.S.
 (Electric Latin Soul).

-“New York is a melting pot of cultures and musical sensibilities—Brazilian music, Latin clave rhythms, 1980s electro-funk, and classic soul—and they all meld together in my head.
-I don’t label it, and I have no fear exploring these as an artist.”
+"New York is a melting pot of cultures and musical sensibilities—Brazilian music, Latin clave rhythms, 1980s electro-funk, country and classic soul—and they all meld together in my head.
+I don’t label it, and I have no fear exploring these as an artist."

 Other disciples of groove compose vamps, but Rene has always been attentive to songcraft, putting that discipline on equal footing with his rhythms.
 While at the New School, Bernard Purdie conducted a songwriting contest.
 The winner would have his songs recorded at the famed New York studio The Record Plant.
 Rene submitted the first songs he ever wrote, and soon found himself making his debut with Bernard Purdie producing.
 That fateful turn of events changed his life as a musician, shifting his focus to composition and singing, and sending him on a profoundly winding and rewarding musical journey.

 All roads led to the Jam of the Month Club.
-“It’s so gratifying the creativity is so wide open, and every month I get to put a smiles on faces with free music.
-This is what music should be about,” Rene shares.
-The first track debuted in September with “Heavy Baby Heavy” an invigorating homage to intelligent women bursting with sleek stanky funk that recalls the electro grooves of 1980s Prince and The Time.
+"It’s so gratifying the creativity is so wide open, and every month I get to put a smiles on faces with free music.
+This is what music should be about," Rene shares.
+The first track debuted in September with "Heavy Baby Heavy" an invigorating homage to intelligent women bursting with sleek stanky funk that recalls the electro grooves of 1980s Prince and The Time.
 Rene has consistently offered a broad array of funky gems since.
-A recent highlight has been the deep swampy-soul of “Watch Me Turn It Up” recorded in New Orleans and featuring some of the Crescent City's finest, including George Porter Jr. from The Meters on bass and Ivan Neville on Hammond B-3 organ and piano.
+A recent highlight has been the deep swampy-soul of "Watch Me Turn It Up" recorded in New Orleans and featuring some of the Crescent City's finest, including George Porter Jr. from The Meters on bass and Ivan Neville on Hammond B-3 organ and piano.
 Watching those masters perform Rene's music was a career highlight.
-“It was so special, it made me feel like my funk was true.”
-Other spotlight jams are the psych-funk freak out “U Can Bet On Me,” featuring iconic bluesy vocalist Irving Louis Lattin, and a true 1980s feel.
+"It was so special, it made me feel like my funk was true."
+Other spotlight jams are the psych-funk freak out "U Can Bet On Me," featuring iconic bluesy vocalist Irving Louis Lattin, and a true 1980s feel.

 Rene's father put down his horn many years ago in favor of a steadier living, and to this day Rene remains inspired by his father's legacy.
-“My father is so proud of me that I’ve stuck to it.
+"My father is so proud of me that I’ve stuck to it.
 He always says he’s blown away by my creativity.
 It means so much to me.
-I’m so excited to share my latest jams with him.”
+I’m so excited to share my latest jams with him."